Yesterday, I took a first pass at trying to understand 1 Timothy 2:8-15. I want to reflect on a few more aspects of verses 11-15 in this passage.

 Okay, it is time for me to confess here.
 I wrote two posts earlier:

 But is the "appearance" correct?
-I’m here to tell you with absolute certainty that I don’t know. :)
+I'm here to tell you honestly that I don't know.

-Scholars who I greatly respect, like the late Stanley Grenz, Linda Bellville, and Catherine Kroeger, would say yes.
-Whether or not they would call it full blown Gnosticism or the early stages of Gnostic development, they certainly seem to think it was present and that the cults of Artemis and Isis were at work in the false teachings.
-Both the NIV Study Bible and the Harper Collins NRSV Study Bible speak of Gnostic or Gnostic-like tendencies at Ephesus.
-Craig Keener does not seem to make a case for Gnosticism but he does think verse 15 was to counter prayers women offered to Isis and Artemis for protection in childbirth.
-Ben Witherington, on the other hand, rejects that Gnosticism has anything to do with this letter unless we believe 1 Timothy was a second century document.
+Scholars I greatly respect, like the late Stanley Grenz, Linda Bellville, and Catherine Kroeger, would say yes.
+Whether or not they would call it full-blown Gnosticism or the early stages of Gnostic development, they certainly seem to think it was present and that the cults of Artemis and Isis were at work in the false teachings.
+The NIV Study Bible and the Harper Collins NRSV Study Bible speak of the Gnostic or Gnostic-like tendencies at Ephesus.
+Craig Keener does not seem to make a case for Gnosticism, but he does think verse 15 was to counter prayers women offered to Isis and Artemis for protection in childbirth.
+On the other hand, Ben Witherington rejects that Gnosticism has anything to do with this letter unless we believe 1 Timothy was a second-century document.
 All the teachings supposedly attributed to Gnostics could be attributed to various Hebrew heretical teachings.
 He is not alone.

-The “Gnostic influence” theory, most significantly championed by Catherine Kroeger, posits that both Isis and Artemis worship had elements that emphasized a primal feminine origin.
-Through mystic practices, women could gain access to secret knowledge unavailable to men.
+The "Gnostic influence" theory, most significantly championed by Catherine Kroeger, posits that both Isis and Artemis worship had elements that emphasized a primal feminine origin.
+Through mystic practices, women could access secret knowledge unavailable to men.
 Women were the authorities in some of these cultic practices.
 There were role reversals in Gnostic literature.
-The good guy is made the bad guy and the bad guy the good guy.
-But there was no uniform text to look at and say “here is what Gnostics taught.”
-Kroeger identifies texts showing multiple versions of Eve as prior to Adam, including instances where Adam is deceived into believing he was created first.
-There were rituals where woman pursued men and exercised influence over them (including through the use of sexuality).
+The good guy is made the bad guy, and the bad guy the good guy.
+But there was no uniform text to look at and say, "here is what Gnostics taught."
+Kroeger identifies texts showing multiple versions teaching Eve as prior to Adam, including instances where Adam is deceived into believing he was created first.
+There were rituals where women pursued men and exercised influence over them (including through the use of sexuality).
 So what does this have to do with the passage?

-Some raise linguistic objections to this interpretations because it matches a positive verb “teach” with a negative verb authentein.
+Some raise linguistic objections to this interpretation because it matches the positive verb "teach" with the negative verb authentein.
 But as Belleville demonstrated earlier, these verbs function grammatically as nouns.
-Others make the case that since the context is false teaching (verse 8 linking this passage to "fighting the good fight" against false teaching) that teaching should be presumed to have a negative connotation.
+Others make the case that since the context is false teaching (verse 8 linking this passage to "fighting the good fight" against false teaching), teaching should be presumed to have a negative connotation.
 And on it goes.
-I’m not even going to try to sort that out here.
+I'm not even going to try to sort that out here.
 Suffice it to say that the Gnostic influence theory finds hints of Gnosticism in the prohibition against authentein.

 But verses 13 and 14 are the central passages.
 Here it is held that Paul is correcting false teaching with sound doctrine.
-Adam was created first and it was Eve who deceived.
-If you read the passage in linear thought progression pattern it does appear to have a corrective tone to it “This and not that; This and not that.”
-But I think Perriman (above) gives a much better explanation of this peculiar phraseology.
+Adam was created first, and it was Eve who was deceived.
+If you read the passage in a linear thought progression pattern, it appears to have a corrective tone to it "This and not that; This and not that."
+But I think Perriman (above) explains this peculiar phraseology much better.

-Finally, there are multiple interpretations as to what verse 15 might be getting at.
-Some suggest that there was Gnostic asceticism at work that frowned on bringing more material beings into the universe.
-Therefore, the Gnostic goddesses would need to be appeased when women had children.
-Other Gnostic expressions were connected with the fertility cults which no doubt resulted in pregnancies and verse 15 was assurance that God would see them through.
-I think Keener’s observation that verse 15 was a counter to the frequent prayers to the goddesses for safety in childbearing is the most likely explanation if verse 15 was indeed intended to counter concerns about worhiping other gods.
+Finally, there are multiple interpretations of what verse 15 might be getting at.
+Some suggest that Gnostic asceticism at work frowned on bringing more material beings into the universe.
+Therefore, the Gnostic goddesses must be appeased when women had children.
+Other Gnostic expressions were connected with the fertility cults, which no doubt resulted in pregnancies, and verse 15 was assurance that God would see them through.
+I think Keener's observation that verse 15 was a counter to the frequent prayers to the goddesses for safety in childbearing is the most likely explanation if verse 15 was indeed intended to counter concerns about worshiping other gods.

-Richard and Catherine Kroeger’s I Suffer Not a Woman (1992) has to be the standard study from this perspective.
-Whether or not you agree with the thesis, there is some truly wonderful background on Ephesus and ancient religion in the book.
+Richard and Catherine Kroeger's I Suffer Not a Woman (1992) has to be the standard study from this perspective.
+Whether or not you agree with the thesis, the book has some truly wonderful background on Ephesus and ancient religion.
 One source I read (written in the late 1980s) remarked that no scholarly book or study had been written on Ephesus and its culture since 1908.
 We are still learning about these ancient cultures.
-Personally, I would find it remarkable that in a city so absorbed in Artemis worship (see Acts 19) would not be suffering from influences of the Artemis and Isis cults.
+Personally, I would find it remarkable that in a city so absorbed in Artemis worship (see Acts 19), the Church would not be suffering from the influences of the Artemis and Isis cults.
 I think some of the debate hinges on semantics in delineating precisely what constitutes Gnostic.

 But we also know there were Jews in these congregations.
-There were the ascetic Essenes in Palestine who were known to have a sympathetic following among urban Jews.
-Asceticism had many expressions.
+The ascetic Essenes in Palestine were known to have a sympathetic following among urban Jews.
+Asceticism has many expressions.
 Witherington and others may well be right.

 Yet another wrinkle must be added to the mix.
 I have long suspected that verses 11-14 were directly connected to the wealthy women mentioned in verse 10.
 As we saw earlier in this series, the first century was a time of unprecedented freedom (by ancient standards) for women in parts of the Empire.
 Michael Bird posted a short review of The Letters of Timothy and Titus, by Philip Towner, in which he writes: